microsoft/hands-on-lab-redis/docs/workshop.md

 });
 ```

-Now, if you run your API again using Postman or the HTTP REST file, and call the `/products` endpoint, you should see the response time of your API reduced to a few milliseconds!
+Now, if you run your API again and call the `/products` endpoint, you should see the response time of your API reduced to a few milliseconds!
 </details>

 ## Deploy the API to Azure